 Where:

 Tsearch is the time required to search the target cell when the target cell is not already known when the handover command is received by the UE.
-If the target cell is known, then Tsearch = 0 ms. If the target cell is an unknown intra-frequency cell and the target cell Es/Iot≥-2 dB, then Tsearch = Trs ms. If the target cell is an unknown inter-frequency cell and the target cell Es/Iot≥-2 dB, then Tsearch = 3* Trs ms. Regardless of whether DRX is in use by the UE, Tsearch shall still be based on non-DRX target cell search times.
+If the target cell is known, then Tsearch = 0 ms. If the target cell is an unknown intra-frequency cell and the target cell Es/Iot≥-2 dB, then Tsearch = N*Trs ms. If the target cell is an unknown inter-frequency cell and the target cell Es/Iot≥-2 dB, then Tsearch = 3* N*Trs ms. Regardless of whether DRX is in use by the UE, Tsearch shall still be based on non-DRX target cell search times.

+For UE with[omnidirectional antennas], N = 1;

+For UE with [antenna array],

+- When network assistance on ATG cells reference location of the target cell is provided to UE, N = 2;

+- Otherwise, N = 4.

 T∆ is time for fine time tracking and acquiring full timing information of the target cell.
 T∆ = Trs for both known and unknown target cell.

 Tprocessing is time for UE processing.
 Tprocessing can be up to 20ms.